FredHutch/coop/CONTRIBUTING.md

 - report from a community group meeting
 - announcements about events

+## Required content

+TEMPLATE_YYYY-MM-DD-title.md

+- title
+- author
+- category (see above)
+- tags
+- main content, we recommend posts on the shorter side (no more than five paragraphs)

 ## Contribute via email

 If you'd like to submit a blog post outside of GitHub, please email your content to `coophelp` at `fredhutch.org`